 © 2016 Kulturhistorisk museum, UiO

 Since all known dimensions are shown in the scheme, let me add some supplementary facts.
 Firstly, four somewhat curved bands are shown a bit differently in the scheme – they are more curved in the middle part and tapering near ends.
 Secondly, the spike is a very important feature and rather a matter of aesthetic than practical usage.
 Regarding the aventail, rings were found around the brim, having the spacing of 2,4-2,7 cm.
 On contrary to chain-mail, rings from the helmet are very thick and probably butted, since no trace of rivets were found.
 It can not be said whether they represent the aventail, and if so, what it looked like and whether the aventail was hanging on rings or on a wire that was drawn through the rings (see my article about hanging devices of early medieval aventails).
 The maximum number of rings used around the brim is 17.
 Talking about the mask, X-ray showed at least 40 lines, which form eyelashes, similarly to Lokrume helmet mask (see the article The helmet from Lokrume).
-In spite of modern tendencies, neither traces of metal inlay nor droplets of melted metal were found.
+The lines are too shallow for inlayed wires.
+Instead, lead-tin alloy was applied and melted during the cremation.
 The mask shows a two-part construction, overlaped and forge-welded at each temple and in the nose area (according to the X-ray picture taken by Vegard Vike).
 There is a significant difference between the thickness of plates and bands and the mask; even the mask shows uneven thickness.
 Initially, the surface of the helmet could be polished, according to Vegard Vike.

 I believe these notes will help to the new generation of more accurate reenactors.
 Not counting rings, the helmet could be formed from 14 pieces and at least 33 rivets.
 Such a construction is a bit surprising and seems not so solid.
 In my opinion, this fact will lead to the discussion of reenactors whether the helmet represents a war helmet or rather a ceremonial / symbolical helmet.
 I personally think there is no need to see those two functions as separated.